 So, instead of listing:

 - Alan Grant - Day 2 - Outfit 1

 - Ellie Sattler - Day 2 - Outfit 1

 You can trust your costumer to keep track of which individual pieces of clothing correspond to each outfit combination.

 But as always, there are two exceptions to this:

 - If a specific piece of clothing is unusual or hard to find, it may be useful to list it separately in the breakdown, as it may be important information for budgeting or even scheduling.

 - If a piece of clothing is supposed to get ruined (maybe someone spills coffee during the scene?) it may be beneficial to list multiples of that piece of clothing as separate items in the breakdown.

-Using an element-naming system such as StudioBinder film production scheduling software can be incredibly powerful because most film production software can sort your element list alphabetically.
+Using an element-naming system such as StudioBinder scheduling software can be incredibly powerful because most film production software can sort your element list alphabetically.
 You can get a list of each actor’s individual costume changes at the click of a button.